Slow the Spread

 Stay up to date on vaccines

-• Find COVID-19 and flu vaccine appointments on vaccines.gov.
+• Stay up to date on vaccines for respiratory illness.
+Find COVID-19 and flu vaccine appointments with Vaccinefinder.org.

-• Ask your healthcare provider about getting protected from RSV, especially if you are:
+• Ask your healthcare provider about getting protected from RSV, especially if you:

-• 32–36 weeks pregnant during September–January (for vaccine to protect newborn baby)
+• Are 32–36 weeks pregnant during September–January (to protect newborns)

-• An infant born during or entering first respiratory illness season (for antibodies medicine)
+• Have an Infant born during or entering first respiratory illness season (for antibodies)

 • Clean and disinfect frequently touched surfaces regularly (at least daily when someone in household is sick).